Overview of Promote Employee Retention Process

 Employee turnover in this ever-changing work environment is a best-oriented move that could see fresh faces, fresh ideas, and experience beaming all through the work environment.
-Turnover is highly reinvigorating and refreshing but too much of turnover can cause a brain drain and naturally that’s not good for the health of the company.
-Advice is to keep the balance straight and try to every bid to keep the turnover less than 15 percent.
+Turnover is highly reinvigorating and refreshing, but too much turnover can cause a brain drain and naturally, that’s not good for the company’s health.
+Advice is to keep the balance straight and try every bid to keep the turnover less than 15 percent.

 8 Best Ideas to Promote Employee Retention Process